maciakl/SITS/README.markdown

   * `model/tag.model.php`	- extends `model/model.php`; handles CRUD operations of `sits_tag` table
   * `model/tagged.model.php`	- extends `model/model.php`; handles CRUD operations of `sits_tagged_tickets` table; update not supporte
   * `modle/handler.php`		- generic abstract class that defines logic for generating lists (tickets, comments, etc..)
-  * `model/comment.handler.php	- extends `model/handler.php`; defines the way to generate list of comments for a given ticket, or count how many comments per ticket.
+  * `model/comment.handler.php`	- extends `model/handler.php`; defines the way to generate list of comments for a given ticket, or count how many comments per ticket.
   * `model/tag.handler.php`	- extends `model/handler.php`; defines the way to generate a list of tags for a ticket.
   * `model/ticket.handler.php`	- extents `model/handler.php`; handles generating s list of tickets along with a comment count and comma separated list of tags for each one of them.
 Uses both `model/comment.handler.php` and `model/tag.handler.php` to accomplish this.
   * `test/`			- directory which contains test files.
 Not really robust unit tests mind you - just lazy dev tests.
+  * `inc/`			- contains generic includes for page headers, footers and etc..

 Building the DB Schema
 ---